long2205/pitaya-cdk-template/README.md

 ```

 ### Deploy stacks
-Stacks will be deploy be upper-most order.
+Stacks will be deploy in sequential order.

-Which means, BaseNetwork will be deploy first, then following with stateless, etc..

 Deploy commands with development environment:
 ```sh